 Apart from rendering the scenic views of the Kanchenjunga Range, the most beautiful vihara is festooned with frescoes and thangkas of various hues.
 Built-in 1901, the ‘solitary temple’ is a paradise for solitude seekers.

 Try and learn lessons of meditation by observing the meditating monks in and around the lamasery.
 Make it a point to partake in Losoong and Losar festivals to cheer the merry-making Gangtok valley.
 The gala is hosted annually in the months of September and October.

 If you are planning for a Darjeeling and Gangtok Honeymoon tour, check out these 10 Reasons to visit Darjeeling and Gangtok for honeymoon

-Tashiding Monastery is lies beautifully atop a hill tucked up between the Rathong and Ranjit Rivers.
-Dedicated to Nyingma sect of Tibetan Buddhism, the Gompa is the holiest and sacred monasteries in Sikkim.
+Tashiding Monastery lies beautifully atop a hill tucked up between the Rathong and Ranjit Rivers.
+Dedicated to the Nyingma sect of Tibetan Buddhism, the Gompa is the holiest and most sacred monastery in Sikkim.
 The 17th century Vihara showcases stone plates or Manis with sacred Buddhist mantras inscribed on them.
 Bhumchu Festival, a revered ceremony falling on the 14th and 15th day of 1st month of Tibetan Calder lures numerous tourist from far and near.